kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 overhead, and partly because UDP is less optimized within computing infrastructures.

-Due to these limitations, applications are often served on top of both QUIC and TCP.
-QUIC's use aims to provide a better user experience, while TCP serves as a backstop for network reachability or to provide computational efficiency where necessary.
+Due to these limitations, applications are often served using both QUIC and TCP.
+QUIC is employed with the aim of providing the optimal user experience, while TCP acts a fallback for ensuring network reachability and computational efficiency as needed.

-One such example is HTTP.
-HTTP/3 {{?HTTP3=RFC9114}} runs on top of QUIC.
-HTTP/2
+One such example is HTTP, which has different bindings for QUIC (HTTP/3
+{{?HTTP3=RFC9114}}) and TCP (HTTP/2 {{?HTTP2=RFC9113}}).
+Recently, security
-{{?HTTP2=RFC9113}} runs on top of TCP.
-Recently, there have been proposals to revise HTTP/2 due to security concerns ({{?h2-stream-limits=I-D.thomson-httpbis-h2-stream-limits}}), leading to questions about the costs of maintaining multiple HTTP versions.
+concerns have prompted proposals to revise HTTP/2 ({{?h2-stream-limits=I-D.thomson-httpbis-h2-stream-limits}}), which has sparked discussions about the costs of maintaining multiple HTTP versions.

 Another example is WebTransport, a superset of HTTP.
 Because HTTP has different bindings for QUIC and TCP, WebTransport defines its own extensions for the two